-One of the largest discrepancies designers and developers have when updating their websites is image size.
-Since we build our websites around responsive design, this makes image dimensions and pixels incredibly important.
+One of the largest discrepancies web designers and web developers have when updating websites is image size.
+Since we build our custom website deisgns around responsive design, this makes image dimensions and pixels incredibly important.
 In this article, we will discuss the top key items to keep in mind when you're choosing images for your website.

 1. Dimensions always matter.